Pascal-So/aris-groundstation/README.md

 Start the docker containers on the groundstation laptop with `sudo docker-compose up`.
 Some data (e.g. flight data) will be stored in the directory container-data.

 The flight data is received from the usb device specified in the `docker-compose.yml` file and stored in an InfluxDB Database with the name `flight-Y-m-d-H-M-S`.

+Some of the behaviour of the frontend / server can be adjusted in `visualization/src/config.js` and `server/config.js`.

 ## Todo